Virginia Museum of Fine Arts: Redesigned campus and McGlothlin wing expansion 1991–2010

 In 1993, the Commonwealth of Virginia transferred the care of the Robinson House from the Department of General Services to VMFA.
 The nearly 14-acre property of Robinson House, a former veterans camp, was transferred between state agencies to the museum.
 Beginning in 2001, the VMFA created a master plan for development of this land in what was otherwise a built-out residential part of the city.

 By the 1990s, the functions of the adjacent Confederate Home for Women had ceased, and its last residents moved out.
 In 1999, the former home was adapted for use as the Center for Education and Outreach (now the Pauley Center), housing the museum's Office of Statewide Partnerships.

 The VMFA undertook a $150-million building expansion to increase the museum's gallery space by fifty percent, adding 165000 sqft.
 The new wing opened in 2010 and was named in honor of patrons James W. and Frances G. McGlothlin.
 The museum reoriented the McGlothlin Wing by reinstating the entrance on the Boulevard, the same as with the original 1936 entrance.

 The design includes a three-story atrium named for Louise B. and J. Harwood Cochrane, with a 40 ft-tall glass wall to the east and broad expanses of glass walls to the west, and a partially glazed roof.
 The London-based architect Rick Mather collaborated with Richmond-based SMBW Architects in the design of the building, while landscape architecture was handled by OLIN.
 Landscaping included a new 4 acre sculpture garden, named for philanthropists E. Claiborne and Lora Robins.

 American art is the major focus of exhibitions in the McGlothlin Wing.
 In 2008, the museum received a $200,000 grant from the Luce Foundation to support the installation and interpretation of its American collections.
 Mather's design for the VMFA expansion earned a 2011 RIBA International Award for architectural excellence.

-Best Café, one of three restaurants at VMFA.
+Best Café, one of two restaurants at VMFA.
 It was named after Best Products, which was headquartered in neighboring Henrico County.

 Rumors of War and another expansion 2010–present

 In 2019, Rumors of War was installed on the front lawn of the museum facing Arthur Ashe Boulevard after being displayed in Times Square.

 In June 2021, the VMFA announced that architectural firm SmithGroup was designing a $190 million expansion of the museum and a renovation of current spaces such as the Evans Court and Leslie Cheek Theater.
+SmithGroup's preliminary designs for the new wing will add significant gallery space for African, African American, and 21st-century art, along with improved visitor amenities and event spaces.
+The design emphasizes sustainability, accessibility, and stronger connections between the museum and its surrounding campus.